 This is another great family film, sure to inspire you to push beyond your limits and face your challenges head on.
 If Will and his dogs can do it, so can you!

-Eight Below is Disney’s remake of the 1983 Japanese film “Antarctica”.
+Next up on the list of the 5 best dog sledding movies ever made is Eight Below.
+The film is Disney’s remake of the 1983 Japanese film “Antarctica”.
 In 1993, Jerry Shepard, played by Paul Walker, works on a research base in Antarctica, along with his team of eight sled dogs.

 When a UCLA professor named Dr. Davis McClaren, arrives, He asks Shepard to take him out into the tundra so he can search for a rare meteorite.
 Unfortunately, problems arise when Dr. Mclaren slips, breaks his leg and falls into icy water.
 One of the sled dogs helps pull him to safety.